The Hidden SEO Cost of AI Website Builders: Why "Beautiful and Fast" Isn't Enough

 Not to mention:

 I tell clients to do this test: right-click your homepage, select "View Page Source," and try to read your actual content in that code.
-If you can't read it, neither can most of the internet.
+If you can't read it, most of the internet can't either.

 The AI Web Builder Collaboration Nightmare (That Nobody Mentions Until It's Too Late)

 I watched this play out for a client recently.
-Their head of marketing built a beautiful site in Framer under her personal account.
-Launched it, everyone celebrated.
+Their head of marketing built a beautiful site in Framer under her personal Framer account.
+They launched it, and everyone celebrated.
 Three months later, she accepted a job offer elsewhere.

 Suddenly, the company was scrambling to:

 Meanwhile, the SEO team had a backlog of optimizations they couldn't touch because they didn't have access.
 Months of recommendations, just sitting there.
-The content team couldn't update the copy without going through one person.
+The content team couldn't update the copy without going through a single point of contact.
 There was a single point of failure for the entire marketing function.

-It's not that collaboration is impossible - it's that it's friction at every step.
-And in fast-moving marketing environments, friction kills momentum, and costs you money - whether in lost productivity or the credit-per-edit system these platforms have introduced.
+Collaboration is possible, but only with friction at every step.
+And in fast-moving marketing environments, friction kills momentum and costs you money — whether in lost productivity or the credit-per-edit system these platforms have introduced.

 The Pricing Structure That Punishes SEO